daniel-j-h/osm-importance/README.md

     make api

+From here on use the Python scripts to run shortest path queries and to analyze.

-## Note on alternative routes
+## Note on Alternative Routes

 Alternative routes are an amazing tool and often under-appreciated.
+We use alternative routes in this project to generate many reasonable alternatives people might use when navigating e.g. within a city.

-Specifically the `alternatives=n` feature [we implemented](https://www.openstreetmap.org/user/daniel-j-h/diary/44020) is very powerful for use cases.
+The `alternatives=n` feature [we implemented](https://www.openstreetmap.org/user/daniel-j-h/diary/44020) is very powerful for these use cases.
 For example: Generate many (tens, hundreds) plausible alternative routes, then post-process them based on domain-specific or real-time data, and then return a subset to the user.

 You find this technique applicable in many domains
-- In delivery-like use cases where breaks and delivery times and other real time data come into play to optimize ETAs
+- Post-process many alternatives to adjust ETAs with real-time or domain specific information
-- In outdoor use cases where you could post-process many alternatives to rank them based on land use, think nature or forests
+- Post-process many alternatives to rank them based on variety, land use e.g. percentage of forest paths

 ## License